How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 Diagnostics

-Modern clinical laboratory diagnostics is carried out by ELISA (blood, tears, cerebrospinal fluid, amniotic fluid) and PCR (any biological material).
+Modern clinical laboratory diagnostics are carried out using ELISA (blood, tears, cerebrospinal fluid, amniotic fluid) and PCR (any biological material).

-The PIF, RNIF, “virus antigen detection”, “characteristic inclusions” methods are erroneous.
+The methods of PIF, RNIF, “detection of virus antigen”, “characteristic inclusions” are erroneous.

-In chronic HSV infection, the detection of antibodies only confirms the fact of chronic infection, but does not reflect the activity of the virus and does not confirm the connection of this infection with the rashes that have appeared.
-The activity of the virus, the threat to the fetus, indications for treatment during pregnancy and the effectiveness of the treatment performed are determined by PCR analysis of the woman's blood and / or amniotic fluid and other materials obtained from the study of fetal or placental tissue.
+In case of chronic HSV infection, the detection of antibodies only confirms the fact of chronic infection, but does not reflect the activity of the virus and does not confirm the connection of this infection with the rash that appears.
+The activity of the virus, the threat to the fetus, indications for treatment during pregnancy and the effectiveness of the treatment are determined by PCR testing of the woman’s blood and/or amniotic fluid and other materials obtained from the study of fetal or placental tissue.

 How to treat genital herpes

-Modern medicine does not allow to completely cure the herpes simplex virus.
-Outside of relapse (recurrence), the virus is in an inactive state.
-When immunity is weakened, a recurrence of genital herpes occurs.
-Treatment speeds up the healing of the rash, reduces the risk of recurrence, and reduces shedding of the pathogen, but cannot completely eradicate the virus.
+Modern medical capabilities do not allow us to completely cure the herpes simplex virus.
+Outside of relapse (re-emergence), the virus is in an inactive state.
+When the immune system is weakened, a relapse of genital herpes occurs.
+Treatment speeds up the healing of rashes, reduces the risk of relapse and reduces the release of the pathogen, but cannot completely destroy the virus.

 In the case of genital herpes, the treatment regimen is divided into two main types:

-1. Carrying out antiviral therapy: the effectiveness of treatment reaches 80 percent; the course of treatment is based on such drugs that contain ACV (acyclovir), for example, acyclovir-acry and zovirax; there are various forms of release of these drugs (tablets, ointments, intravenous injection solution); a group of ACV-containing drugs is sometimes replaced by triapten or alpizarin;
+1. Carrying out antiviral therapy: the effectiveness of treatment reaches 80 percent; the course of treatment is based on medications that contain ACV (acyclovir), for example, acyclovir-acri and Zovirax; There are various forms of release of these drugs (tablets, ointments, solution for intravenous injections); the group of ACV-containing drugs is sometimes replaced by triapten or alpizarin;

-2. Conducting immunotherapy in parallel with antiviral therapy (aimed at correcting the links of immunity, specific and nonspecific).
+2. Carrying out immunotherapy in parallel with antiviral therapy (aimed at correcting the components of immunity, specific and nonspecific).

-In general, how to treat genital herpes determines the frequency of relapses and the severity of clinical symptoms, the state of the immune system, the risk of transmission of infection to a sexual partner or newborn, and the psychosocial consequences of infection.
+In general, how to treat genital herpes is determined by the frequency of relapses and the severity of clinical symptoms, the state of the immune system, the risk of transmitting the infection to a sexual partner or newborn, and the psychosocial consequences of the infection.

 All patients with genital herpes and their sexual partners should be aware of the recurrent nature of the disease and refrain from sexual activity during the period of rashes.

 In case of contact, a condom must be used.
-Sexual partners should be examined and, if they have GH, treated.
-Follow-up counseling of patients with this disease is an important step in the management of patients.
+Sexual partners should be examined and, if they have HS, treated.
+Follow-up counseling of patients with this disease is an important stage in patient management.

 CATEGORIES